learners are encouraged and welcomed to attend school to collect their results.

-Collection by third party (student's representative) the person collecting the results on belhalf of a student must be in possession of a letter signed and dated by the student stating the name of the person collecting the results on a students behalf.
+Collection by third party (learner's representative) the person collecting the results on belhalf of a learner must be in possession of a letter signed and dated by the learner stating the name of the person collecting the results on a learners behalf.
 The person collecting results must bring ID (eg. passport, driving licence).

-Posting Results - student's can leave a stamped addressed envelope with the examination officer prior to the end of term if they want to have their results posted to them.
+Posting Results - learner's can leave a stamped addressed envelope with the examination officer prior to the end of term if they want to have their results posted to them.

 UNDER NO CIRCUMSTANCES WILL EXAMINATION RESULTS BE ISSUED OVER THE PHONE EITHER IN SPOKEN OR TEXT FORMAT OR BY FAX.

 Each year examination certificates are awarded at the Aspiration Presentation Evening.

 Anybody who does not attend this event can collect certificates from the main office in school.

 Once awarded, certificates must be kept in a safe place as they are difficult and expensive to replace.
 Certificates will probably be required as proof by college's and/or employers when applying for courses or employment.

 If lost you must apply to the relevant exam board for replacements at a cost of £45 per certificate.